Pan-Fried Pesto Scallops

 Introduction

-Despite their eye-watering price tag, if we can get hold of hand-dived scallops rather than the dredged alternative, we feel a lot less guilty.
+Despite their eye-watering price tag, we feel a lot less guilty if we can get hold of hand-dived scallops rather than the dredged alternative.

 Whatever you do, though, don't bother with frozen scallops.
 They have been injected with brine to increase their weight, meaning you're basically buying salty water.

-Well, when we say “buying,” you’re actually only renting the water because, as soon as those scallops hit the pan, they will excrete an ugly milky-white liquid, meaning you’ll effectively be boiling your scallops rather than frying them.
-A super-dry scallop and ripping-hot oil are the only ways to caramelise them and amplify the natural sweetness of the meat.
+Well, we say "buying," but you're only renting the water because when those scallops hit the pan, they will excrete an ugly milky-white liquid, effectively boiling them rather than frying them.
+A super-dry scallop and ripping-hot oil are the only ways to caramelise them and amplify the meat's natural sweetness.

 Pro tip

-When adding your scallops to the pan, arrange them in a clockwise format so that when you come to flip them, you can be confident that each scallop is getting the same amount of cooking.
+When adding your scallops to the pan, arrange them clockwise so that when you come to flip them, you can be confident that each scallop is getting the same amount of cooking time.

 Ingredients for a starter for two